Representability of Flag Matroids: Matroid theory background

 We now describe an alternative view of representable matroids.
 Let $\mathbb{K}$ be a field and let $V$ be a finite dimensional $\mathbb{K}$-vector space with basis $E$.
 For each linear subspace $L \subseteq V$, let $\mathcal{I}$ denote the subsets $I \subseteq E$ such that the orthogonal projection of $L$ onto the linear space spanned by $I$ has dimension $|I|$.
 Then $(E,\mathcal{I})$ is a matroid which we denote $M(L)$.
 Matroids arising in this way are exactly the $\mathbb{K}$-representable matroids - if $A$ is any matrix whose rows represent a spanning set of $L$ in the basis $E$, then $M(A) = M(L)$.

-The last family of examples of matroids we need to introduced come from graphs.
-The graph with vertex set $V$ and edge set $E$ will be denoted $(V,E)$. \begin{defn} Let $G = (V,E)$ be a graph and consider the family $\mathcal{I}$ of subsets of $E$ defined as follows
+The last family of examples of matroids we need to introduce come from graphs.
+The graph with vertex set $V$ and edge set $E$ will be denoted $(V,E)$. \begin{defn} Let $G = (V,E)$ be a graph with loops and multiple edges allowed, and consider the family $\mathcal{I}$ of subsets of $E$ defined as follows

 Then $(E,\mathcal{I})$ is a matroid, denoted $M(G)$.
 If $M$ is a matroid such that $M = M(G)$ for a graph $G$, then $M$ is said to be \emph{graphic}. \end{defn}